thisminute/cui-tools/README.md

 ## Install

-To get started, you will need:
+To get started, you will need to install rustc and wasm-pack from the following links:

 1. [rustc/cargo](https://www.rust-lang.org/tools/install)
 1. [wasm-pack](https://rustwasm.github.io/wasm-pack/installer/)